stheisen/tyzen9-electron-react/README.md

 - Node dependancies
 - References/Inspirations

+## TODO

+:warning: Get my hands on a MAC to validate that MAC builds function as expected.

 ## Common Questions
 ### "Network.loadNetworkResource failed."
 Errors
 These errors will appear in the console if the Brower has "Enable JavaScript Source Maps" enabled.